yt-project/yt/doc/source/analyzing/objects.rst

     | A cylinder defined by a point at the center of one of the circular bases,
       a normal vector to it defining the orientation of the length of the cylinder, and radius and height values for the cylinder's dimensions.
+      Note: ``height`` is the distance from midplane to the top or bottom of the cylinder.

 **Ellipsoid**
     | Class :class:`~yt.data_objects.selection_data_containers.YTEllipsoid`